IRNAS/irnas-east-software/docs/configuration.md

 - `samples` - lists **one** or **more** samples which can inherit configurations from applications.

-Below is an example file with comments that can be copied into a project and
+Below is an example of `east.yml` with comments that can be copied into a project and modified:
-modified:

 ```yaml
 apps: